Vincent1984/InspiniaBootstrapWakandaCRUD/README.md

 # How to create a Solution with this CRUD template:

 1. Open Wakanda Studio
-2. Create a new project.
+2. Create a new Solution.
+3. In the backend dialog, choose "Login Emp-Comp Gen"
-3. In the Web dialog, choose "Angular 4 Inspinia Company"
+4. In the Web dialog, choose "Angular 4 Inspinia Company"
+5. Hit the button create
+6. Once the project is created, just hit the button Run !

 Enjoy your template.